DataCorrupted/COOL_compiler/PA3/README.md

-# PA2: cool parser
+# PA3: cool semantic analysis

 This folder originates from Stanford CS143.
 Missing folders and files(mainly binary, which is not suitable for git) can be retrived from their [couse page](http://web.stanford.edu/class/cs143/).(Or [ShanghaiTech](http://sist.shanghaitech.edu.cn/faculty/songfu/course/spring2018/CS131/)'s CS131 should the course page work by the time you see this.)

 ## src

-	cool.y 		is my code.
-You can read them or modify them.
+	semant.(cc/h)	are my code.
+You can read them or modify them. cool-tree.h* 	also my code.
 	Makefile 	Use command "make" to generate a binary.
-You should not modify them. cool.output 	After you _make_, this file will be generated to illustrate the state machine of the parser.
+You should not modify them.

 ## test

-	bison_test_(good/bad).cl
+	(good/bad).cl 	are provided test.
-			provided correct and wrong code by Shanghaitech. unit 		unit test written by my self.
+	unit/ 		I will write my own unit test when I have time.

 ## scripts

 	compiler.sh 	While compling can be tiresome, I write a script for that.
-It will generate a binary and put it in PA2/ cmp.sh <file>	will compile your code, run lexer and compare your parser's output and official's(tools-bin	/parser) given the input <file> you specified.
+It will generate a binary and put it in PA3/ cmp.sh <file>	will compile your code, run lexer and compare your parser's output and official's(tools-bin/semant) given the input <file> you specified.

-The environment for these two scripts should be in _PA2/_, or they may not work.
+The environment for these two scripts should be in _PA3/_, or they may not work.
 Run them by

 	./scripts/<script>.sh {file}